splunk/splunk-connect-for-syslog/docs/configuration.md

 ## Creation of Additional Splunk HEC Destinations

 Additional Splunk HEC destinations can be dynamically created through environment variables.
-When set, the destinations will be created with the `DESTID` appended, for example: `d_hec_FOO`.
+When set, the destinations will be created with the `DESTID` appended, for example: `d_hec_fmt_FOO`.
 These destinations can then be specified for use (along with any other destinations created locally) either globally or per source.
 See the "Alternate Destination Use" in the next section for details.

 | Variable | Values        | Description |